archivesspace/archivesspace/plugins/jobs_example/README.md

 *name_of_job_type*\_job[*name_of_parameter*]

-For v2.6.0 and up they must in stead be named as follows:
+For v2.6.0 and up they must instead be named as follows:

 job[*name_of_parameter*]